 (Using the "HAM" acronym is almost as stomach-churning as the actual program can be for many, but like the program itself, it definitely leaves an impression.
-If the program discourages drinking and driving, it also probably won't boost pork sales.
+If the program discourages drinking and driving, it also probably won't boost pork sales.)

 While many participating in the program are there because they are under orders from the court and must pay about $200 to enroll, it is interesting to note that the program is open to the public for free on a voluntary basis.
 Hey, that's a great cheap date idea!

 While many of the descriptions and images were graphic and upsetting, this was balanced out by an overall message from our main speaker that life's moments, big and small, are really gifts to be cherished, because these moments can be gone in an instant, without warning or indication.
-I also took away a sense of hope in the event of a sudden trauma, and I was reminded of the strong human will to survive.
+I also took away a sense of hope in the event of sudden trauma, and I was reminded of the strong human will to survive.

 One thing is for sure: Death does not discriminate.
-The bodies, in various stages of decay, had once belonged to living Caucasians, African-Americans, Latinos and Asians, all with distinct personalities and cultural backgrounds.
+The bodies, in various stages of decay, had once belonged to living Caucasians, African-Americans, Latinos, and Asians, all with distinct personalities and cultural backgrounds.
 But in the morgue, frequently with evidence of trauma, the bodies lay there motionless and without dignity, at the mercy of the personnel who were processing them or removing their once-vital organs with a certain cold efficiency.

 Upon leaving the morgue, I did reflect upon how grateful I am to simply be alive.
-However, knowing that death comes for all of us at one time or another, I was specifically reminded of the fact that, at the very least, I do not want my death to be the result of self-destructive and careless actions akin to what I was doing in prior years of heavy drinking which had lead me to this place.
+However, knowing that death comes for all of us at one time or another, I was specifically reminded of the fact that, at the very least, I do not want my death to be the result of self-destructive and careless actions akin to what I was doing in prior years of heavy drinking, which had led me to this place.